Rosslea: History

+On 25 November 1955, members of Irish republican splinter group Saor Uladh launched an unsuccessful raid on the local Royal Ulster Constabulary (RUC) barracks.
+After blowing a hole in the wall of the barracks with an explosive, they attempted to enter but were driven back by a police sergeant armed with a Sten gun.
+Connie Green, the leader of the raid, was shot and fatally wounded during this incident.

 Transport

 Ulsterbus route 95C provides a commuter service to Enniskillen with one journey to the county town in the morning returning in the evening.
 There is no service on Saturdays and Sundays.
 Onward connections are available at Enniskillen.
 Due to proposed cuts to bus services route 95C may be withdrawn in 2015.

 Sport

 The local Gaelic football club is Roslea Shamrocks, founded in 1888, they are the third most successful club in County Fermanagh (after Teemore Shamrocks and Lisnaskea Emmetts).

 2001 Census

-Roslea is classified as a small village or hamlet by the NI Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).
+Rosslea is classified as a small village or hamlet by the NI Statistics and Research Agency (NISRA) (i.e. with population between 500 and 1,000 people).

-On Census day (29 April 2001) there were 554 people living in Roslea.
+On Census day (29 April 2001), there were 554 people living in Rosslea.
 Of these: